-This section sets out the basis for conclusions in developing the rules .41 for headline earnings.
-This circular was issued by SAICA as Exposure Draft 220 - Headline Earnings, at the request of the JSE, in December 2006 with a comment date of 12 March 2007.
-This section includes a discussion of certain issues raised by the commentators to the exposure draft and the response thereto.
+- .39 This section sets out the basis for conclusions in developing the rules for headline earnings.
+Circular 8/2007 was issued by SAICA as Exposure Draft 220 Headline Earnings, at the request of the JSE, in December 2006, with a comment date of 12 March 2007.
+Paragraphs .41 to .60 of this section include a discussion of certain issues raised by the commentators to the exposure draft and the response to these issues. - .40 Circular 3/2009 was issued by SAICA at the request of JSE as Exposure Draft 265.
+Paragraphs .61 to .64 of this section also include a discussion of items considered during the drafting of the revisions to Circular 8/2007 as now incorporated in Circular 3/2009.